natapone/simple_llm_chatbot_v2/docs/design/system_prompt.md

 1. **In LangFlow**: Copy this prompt into a "System Prompt" node in your LangFlow pipeline.

-2. **Customization**: Modify the budget and timeline guidance to match your company's specific offerings and pricing.
+2. **Customization**: The budget and timeline guidance are now retrieved dynamically from the database, so there's no need to modify the prompt when these values change.

 3. **Testing**: Test the prompt with various conversation scenarios to ensure it guides the chatbot to collect all necessary information while maintaining a natural conversation flow.